Zell Miller: Political career

 Miller's first experience in the executive branch of government was as Chief of Staff for Georgia governor Lester Maddox.
 Although Maddox had run on a segregationist platform, Miller convinced Maddox to do many shocking things in office, such as integrating the Georgia State Patrol, appointing African Americans to government positions, and reforming prisons.
 Miller was elected Lieutenant Governor of Georgia in 1974, serving four terms from 1975 to 1991, through the terms of Governors George Busbee and Joe Frank Harris, making him the longest-serving lieutenant governor in Georgia history.
 In 1980, Miller unsuccessfully challenged Herman Talmadge in the Democratic primary for his seat in the United States Senate.
+By 1980, Miller had become associated with the liberal wing of the Georgia Democratic Party and attacked Talmadge's fiscal conservatism and Talmadge's past support for segregation.
+(Despite Miller's own support for segregation in his 1964 and 1966 congressional bids and his tenure as chief of staff under the segregationist Maddox.)
 Some analysts surmised that Miller so severely weakened Talmadge in the primary, considered one of Georgia's nastiest, that it caused Talmadge to narrowly lose in the fall to Georgia's first Republican elected to the Senate since Reconstruction, Mack Mattingly.

 Governor of Georgia

 Miller was elected governor of Georgia in 1990, defeating Republican Johnny Isakson (who later became his successor as U.S. Senator) after defeating former Atlanta Mayor Andrew Young and future Governor Roy Barnes in the primary.
 Miller campaigned on the concept of term limits and pledged to seek only a single term as governor.
-He later ran for and won re-election in 1994.
+He was reelected in 1994.
 James Carville was Miller's campaign manager.

 In 1991, Miller endorsed Governor Bill Clinton of Arkansas for president.
 Miller gave the keynote speech at the 1992 Democratic National Convention at Madison Square Garden in New York City.
 In two oft-recalled lines, Miller said that President George H. W. Bush "just doesn't get it", and he remarked of a statement by Vice President Dan Quayle:

 I know what Dan Quayle means when he says it's best for children to have two parents.
 You bet it is!
 And it would be nice for them to have trust funds, too.
 We can't all be born rich and handsome and lucky.
 And that's why we have a Democratic Party.
 My family would still be isolated and destitute if we had not had F.D.R.'s Democratic brand of government.
 I made it because Franklin Delano Roosevelt energized this nation.
 I made it because Harry Truman fought for working families like mine.
 I made it because John Kennedy's rising tide lifted even our tiny boat.
 I made it because Lyndon Johnson showed America that people who were born poor didn't have to die poor.
 And I made it because a man with whom I served in the Georgia Senate, a man named Jimmy Carter, brought honesty and decency and integrity to public service.